 All are truly welcome just as you are!
-Join us on Sunday mornings at 10:15 AM for worship followed by a time of fellowship and food.
-The adult forum meets at 9 AM.
-In summer, worship is at 9:30 AM.
+Join us on Sunday mornings at 10:15 AM for worship followed by a time of fellowship.
 A Christmas Eve Candlelight Service is at 5:00 PM, December 24.

 We are called into community and a new humanity, based on the love shared by Jesus Christ.
 We are seekers and servers, listening together for God’s voice in our times.
 Open to the winds of the Spirit, we invite you to join us on the journey.
 In our worship we nurture a sense of the sacred and connect the prayers we offer with the ministry we do.